-Over the last forty years CAA has grown from an annual event at the University of Birmingham to a national and now worldwide conference attracting over 300 participants every year.
-It also lived through major changes in the role computing played in academia and people’s personal lives, through the availability of computers at academic institutions, the introduction of GIS, the affordability of computers for private use, the rise of user friendly operating systems, and last but not least the emergence and extreme impact of the world wide web.
+CAA has grown over the past half century from an annual event at the University of Birmingham to an international conference attracting more than 300 participants every year.
+The organisation has evolved alongside major changes in the role computing has played in academia and people’s personal lives, through the availability of computers at academic institutions, the introduction of GIS, the affordability of computers for private use, the rise of user-friendly operating systems, and last but not least the emergence and extreme impact of the world wide web.
 These events have strongly influenced the way archaeologists have used computing and quantitative techniques, and no organisation is a better reflection of this than CAA.
-The ‘Personal histories of CAA’ session aimed to make the current generation of archaeologists aware of such dramatic shifts, and to provide personal perspectives for charting fascinating future research avenues.

-Susan Laflin, who founded the CAA and organised the first conference in 1973, recently published a book in which she looks back and comments on her contributions to the conference and discipline.
+Susan Laflin, who founded the CAA and organised the first CAA meeting in 1973, has published a book in which she reflects on her contributions to the conference and discipline.